Halcomb History, Family Crest & Coats of Arms

 Early Origins of the Halcomb family

 Important Dates for the Halcomb family

 This web page shows only a small excerpt of our Halcomb research.
-Another 241 words (17 lines of text) covering the year 1301 is included under the topic Early Halcomb History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the year 1301 is included under the topic Early Halcomb History in all our PDF Extended History products and printed products wherever possible.

 Halcomb Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Halcomb include Holcombe, Holcomb and others.

 Early Notables of the Halcomb family (pre 1700)

 More information is included under the topic Early Halcomb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halcomb family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Halcomb were among these contributors, for they have been located in early North American records: Thomas Holcomb who settled in Nantucket Massachusetts in 1630; Andrew and Thomas Holcombe settled in Barbados in 1663; Sarah Holcombe settled in Jamaica in 1664.